GabrielDCelery/personal-notes/02_area/cs-fundamentals/04-io-models.md

 ## I/O Multiplexing — Watching Many Sockets at Once

-The core idea: instead of one thread per connection, one thread watches all connections and only acts when something is ready.
+The core idea: instead of one thread per connection, one thread sleeps until the kernel wakes it — and when it wakes, it only acts on connections that are ready.

 The difference between `select` and `epoll` comes down to **who does the work of finding what's ready**.